-IIIAOL JOHALL R3.6 provide learning opportunities that enable students to de knowledge, skills and behaviours needed when caring for newborn infants when complication and additional care including as they relate to physical, psychological, social spiritual factors ME or womeneeds a , cultur en and arise, al and uired R3.6 is met.
-UoH provides learning opportunities that enable so the required knowledge, skills and behaviours needed when can newborn infants when complication and additional care needs they relate to physical, psychological, social, cultural and spirit curricula are designed to build upon topics that increase in correinforce previous learning.
-The curricula provide a fundament of midwifery practice in year one which is built upon in subsequidentifying increasing complexity in caring for women and new with clinical decision-making and autonomous practice. aring for arise, itual.
-The inplexite tal known uent ye or womenincludire progressive en and ng as ramme base The MORA is designed to document students' developing known understanding when caring for women and newborn infants wing The MORA interim reviews and holistic assessment require strassessed against the professional behaviours required of a regord documented in the Code (NMC, 2018). ith addi udents itional r to be R3.7 Take account of students' individual needs and personal when allocating their practice learning opportunities, inclured reasonable adjustments for students with disabilities ME naking es W et 🗌 R3.7 is met.
-Programme documentation indicates that effective been established to ensure that the students' individual needs circumstances are given consideration in the allocation of place includes making reasonable adjustments for students with lear needs.
-Placements are planned to be as close to home as post articulate the process and how they work in partnership with the tutor to agree adjustments to facilitate student learning when report good support in practice and from all of the midwifery te or professional concerns. and percents and percent and per ersonal s.
-This nd phys PLPs c wifery li .
-Stude sical learly nk ents Evidence provides assurance that the following requirement ents ar e met R3.8 ensure students experience the range of hours expecte midwives d of pr actising) mamiyoo YE S⊠ NO 🗌 R3.9 ensure students are supernumerary YE s 🖂 NO 🗌
+R3.6 provide learning opportunities that enable students to develop the required knowledge, skills and behaviours needed when caring for women and newborn infants when complication and additional care needs arise, including as they relate to physical, psychological, social, cultural and spiritual factors MET 🗵] [NOT I ЛЕТ 🗌 R3.6 is met.
+UoH provides learning opportunities that enable stud the required knowledge, skills and behaviours needed when carin newborn infants when complication and additional care needs aris they relate to physical, psychological, social, cultural and spiritual curricula are designed to build upon topics that increase in complereinforce previous learning.
+The curricula provide a fundamental k of midwifery practice in year one which is built upon in subsequent identifying increasing complexity in caring for women and newbork with clinical decision-making and autonomous practice. g for se, in .
+The exity know at yea wome ecluding progrand and ledge ars, en and ng as ramme base The MORA is designed to document students' developing knowledge and understanding when caring for women and newborn infants with additional needs.
+The MORA interim reviews and holistic assessment require students to be assessed against the professional behaviours required of a registered midwife as documented in the Code (NMC, 2018).
+R3.7 Take account of students' individual needs and personal circ when allocating their practice learning opportunities, includir reasonable adjustments for students with disabilities MET ng ma aking S MET [ R3.7 is met.
+Programme documentation indicates that effective processes have been established to ensure that the students' individual needs and personal circumstances are given consideration in the allocation of placements.
+This includes making reasonable adjustments for students with learning and physical needs.
+Placements are planned to be as close to home as possible.
+PLPs clearly articulate the process and how they work in partnership with the midwifery link tutor to agree adjustments to facilitate student learning when needed.
+Students report good support in practice and from all of the midwifery team for any personal or professional concerns.
+Evidence provides assurance that the following requirements are met R3.8 ensure students experience the range of hours expected of practising midwives YES NO 🗌 R3.9 ensure students are supernumerary YES NO 🗌